Saitej Makhijani | March 5th, 2020

 Yes, click-worthy subject lines are always uncommon.

-And you end up reading about the age-old pyramid scheme.
+And you end up reading about an age-old pyramid scheme.

-A click-worthy subject line is to draw your attention.
-To be precise, to become different from the rest of the emails in the inbox.
-A click-worthy subject line would attract you to open that email, and you will have valuable takeaways from the content.
+A click-worthy subject line draws attention.
+To be precise, it stands out from the rest of the emails in the inbox.
+It attracts you to open that email and gives you valuable takeaways from the content.

 Let’s get back to our statement: “Something uncommon.”

-Where the entire world is using obvious subject lines, you can come up with a creative line that can make people open your newsletter, so they can go through your content.
+While the entire world uses obvious subject lines, you can create a unique one that makes people open your newsletter so they can read your content.

-- 9 Disgusting Facts about Thanksgiving from Eat This Not That.
+9 Disgusting Facts about Thanksgiving – Eat This Not That.

-- Try To Avoid These 27 People On New Year’s Eve from Thrillist.
+Try To Avoid These 27 People On New Year’s Eve – Thrillist.

-- Look what you did, you little jerk… from The Hustle.
+Look what you did, you little jerk… – The Hustle.

-Statistically, personalized emails subject lines with names can get an open rate of 10-14% across industries.
-So, you can use prospect names in the right place and quickly improve your email open rate.
+Statistically, personalized email subject lines with names can get an open rate of 10 to 14 percent across industries.
+You can use prospect names in the right place to improve your email open rate quickly.

 A quick tip: Use emojis wherever you can.
-When people check their inbox, the one with emoji stands apart. 😋
+When people check their inbox, the one with an emoji stands out. 😋

 The Content